yochaigal/cairn/wip/2e/dungeon-seeds.md

 | **19**  | Wheel       | Teleport    |
 | **20**  | Writing     | Transforms  |

 #### Trap

+A trap is a dangerous and hidden object, typically triggered through interaction with a character.

 Roll 2d20 and combine the results.